 - United Healthcare (without the HPHC logo on the card)

-Eye Q is constantly working with insurance providers to maximize their willingness to cover services.
-Your insurance company’s decision not to cover services or to deny your claims are just a s frustrating to us as they are to you.
-These decisions should not be a reflection of Eye Q, but should be taken up with your insurance provider independently.
+Eye Q Vision Therapy is constantly working with insurance providers to maximize their willingness to cover services.
+Your insurance company’s decision not to cover services or to deny your claims are just as frustrating to us as they are to you.
+These decisions should not be a reflection of Eye Q, but should be resolved with your insurance provider independently.